 If that’s not easy for you, why not use ‘modern art’ as your contrast?

-Believe you me I seldom meet anyone who has any time for conceptual art.
+Believe me, I seldom meet anyone who has any time for conceptual art.
 I’d go as far as to say, most people I encounter, treat it with scorn.

 The public mostly likes things they could never do themselves.
 They admire the skill and patience.